Sales tax permits: A state-by-state guide

 Once you apply, you’ll receive a permit in the mail that’s suitable for displaying in a conspicuous place, which is mandatory for businesses with a physical presence in the state (different requirements may exist for remote sellers).

 Pay attention to how long your sales tax permit lasts.
 Permits in some states (e.g., California and Texas) are good for as long as you own your business, while in other states (e.g., Connecticut and Pennsylvania), they must be renewed every one to five years.
 It all depends on the state.
+And these requirements are subject to change: Alabama is requiring annual license renewal starting January 1, 2021.

 What’s the difference between a sales tax permit and a resale certificate?